Whenever I’ve researched about VPNs, I’ve always encountered the infamous 5 eyes 9 eyes 14 eyes.

 Invasion of Privacy Incidents: If Diana was spied upon, so can YOU!

-By now you might have an idea of what the 5 eyes alliance is capable of.
-Now we’ll take a look at some of the outrageous invasion of privacy incidents committed by the infamous FVEY.
+By now you might have an idea of what the five eyes countries are capable of.
+Now we’ll take a look at some of the outrageous invasion of privacy incidents committed by the infamous Five eyes.

 August 1997 – The Night Princess Diana Passed away